Cable calculator

 Use this method when you calculate the required cable cross-sectional area based on a user-defined voltage drop, such as bow thrusters, fridges or electric toilets.

-*If the required cable area is high, you can use two cables of the same size in parallel.
+*If the required cable area is large, you can use two cables of the same dimension.

 Formula for calculating the cable cross-section: 0.018 × m × A / tolerated voltage drop = cable area in